tohfas/tohfas/README.md

 **About me:**
+- 🔭 I am a Software Engineer with dual specialisation in Artificial Intelligence and Software Engineering (Professional COmputing).
+I have immense experience in Generative AI, LLMs, RAG, Agentic AI as well as latest AI tools like n8n.
-- 🔭 I’m currently pursuing MS Computing from The Australian National University (QS Rank 30), worked as  Artificial Intelligence Intern at Research Graph Foundtation Ltd.
+- 🌱 I did my Master of Computing from The Australian National University (QS Rank 30), worked as  Artificial Intelligence Intern at Research Graph Foundtation Ltd.
 - 🌱 I did my B.Tech from Jamia Millia Islamia University (NIRF Rank 3), New Delhi.
 I worked full-time at Amazon India and EXL Services.
 - 👯 I’m looking to collaborate in the field of Software Developement and Artificial Intelligence.
 - 💬 Ask me about Software development, Machine Learning, Data Science and Analytics.